arose20/Pseudo-spatial_visualisation_of_scRNAseq_data/README.md

 # Pseudo-spatial visualisation of scRNAseq data

-This repository contains information about visulaising counts based information data through free form polygons.
+This repository contains information about visulaising counts based information data (in this case scRNAseq data) through free form polygons.

 This repository is split into the following:
 1. Mask generation